Chris4081/maat-prompt-builder/README.md

 Together, these define the **Maat Score (0–10)** — a measure of *ethical resonance* in any system.

 ---
+### 🚀 New Features
+#### 🧠 Autonomous Loop Mode (default)
+- The system can now **self-evaluate** each output across the five Maat dimensions *(Harmony, Balance, Creativity, Connectedness, Respect)*.
+- Adds up to **3 internal optimization loops** until all fields reach 100 %.
+- Implements a self-test phase generating internal evaluation questions for continuous learning.

 ## ⚙️ Features